Map Your Neighborhood

 Objectives accomplished during a 90-minute neighborhood meeting include:

 - Learn the 9 Steps to take immediately following a disaster to secure your home and protect your neighborhood.

-- Identify the skills and equipment each neighbor has that are useful in an effective disaster response.
+- Identify each neighbor's skills and equipment that are useful in effective disaster response.

-- Create a Neighborhood Map showing the locations of each natural gas meter and propane tank (about 67% of house fires following disasters are caused by leaking gas); and the locations of each neighbor who may need extra help in a disaster, such as the elderly, persons with disabilities, or children who are home alone during certain times of the day.
+- Create a Neighborhood Map showing the locations of each natural gas meter and propane tank (about 67% of house fires following disasters are caused by leaking gas); and the areas of each neighbor who may need extra help in a disaster, such as older people, persons with disabilities, or children who are home alone during certain times of the day.

 - Pick locations for a Neighborhood Gathering Site and Neighborhood Care Center.

 The nine steps to immediately take after a disaster strikes are:

 - Check the natural gas or propane at your home.

 - Shut off the water at the house main.

 - Place the help or OK sign on your front door or window.

 - Put your fire extinguisher on the sidewalk.